Rack and Ruin Acoustic is a four piece acoustic version of The Band of Rack and Ruin.

 You can see more videos on the video page.

-If you’d like to book us for an acoustic gig or a house party just get in touch with Mick on 07885 645919.
+If you’d like to book us for an acoustic gig or a house party (after lockdown) just get in touch with Mick on 07592 348817.

-Other recent acoustic gigs have included appearances at the Willow and Tool Folk Parlour, The Wurzel Bush Folk Club, Rugby (December 2019) and the Woodman Folk Club, Kingswinford (2019) – if you came along to any of those thanks for your support.
+Other relatively recent acoustic gigs have included appearances at the Willow and Tool Folk Parlour, The Wurzel Bush Folk Club, Rugby (December 2019) and the Woodman Folk Club, Kingswinford (2019) – if you came along to any of those thanks for your support – we hope that one day we will be able to play live for you again.

-We are keen to play other new venues and folk clubs so if you run one, or know of a good one, and would like Rack and Ruin to play just get in touch on 07885 645919 or email firstname.lastname@example.org
+We are keen to play other new venues and folk clubs (after the lockdown) so if you run one, or know of a good one, and would like Rack and Ruin to play just get in touch on 07592 348817 or email firstname.lastname@example.org

 Find out more about the full band version of Rack and Ruin on the Band website.